aswath950/ml-projects/deep-learning-pneumonia-detection/README.md

-# Deep Learning model to predict Pneumonia in Infants using X-Rays
+# Deep Learning model to predict Pneumonia in Infants

+#### The  ipynb file has the code and putout which is used